admindojo/CTFd/CTFd/plugins/admindojo-about/instructions/storage-raid-create-lvl1-ub18.md

     Despite the development status of some features, Btrfs is sill used by many.
     As long as the sysadmin is aware of the [known issues](https://wiki.debian.org/Btrfs#Warnings), the functional features outweigh the disadvantages of older filesystems like ext4.

-    Using Brtfs with RAID is an example of these known issues and shows why it's important to check the [Btrfs Statuspage](https://btrfs.wiki.kernel.org/index.php/Status).
+    Using Brtfs with RAID is an example of these known issues and shows why it's important to check the [Btrfs Status page](https://btrfs.wiki.kernel.org/index.php/Status).
 Even though Btfs is capable of setting up a RAID itself - the implementation is not fully developed.
-    By checking the [Statuspage](https://btrfs.wiki.kernel.org/index.php/Status), you'll find RAID0, RAID1 and RAID10 marked as stable and RAID56 as unstable.
-Futher reading reveals the sidenote "reading from mirrors in parallel can be optimized further".
+    By checking the [Status page](https://btrfs.wiki.kernel.org/index.php/Status), you'll find RAID0, RAID1 and RAID10 marked as stable and RAID56 as unstable.
+Further reading reveals the sidenote "reading from mirrors in parallel can be optimized further".

-    One strategy to use Btrfs but avoid any issues of its RAID-feature is to not use the build-in RAID capability and relay on stable implementations like mdadm.
+    One strategy to use Btrfs but avoid any issues of its RAID-feature is to not use the built-in RAID capability and relay on stable implementations like mdadm.
     This strategy is also used in this training.